 If lawn soil tests are low or medium for phosphorus or potassium, a complete fertilizer will be recommended to correct a potential deficiency of either of these plant nutrients.
 Follow the soil test recommendations for these nutrients and then sample soils again in 3 years to determine if a different fertilizer should be used.
-If lawn soil test indicates high or very high levels of phosphorus and potassium availability, then fertilizers supplying mainly or only nitrogen need be applied.
+If the lawn soil test indicates high or very high levels of phosphorus and potassium availability, then fertilizers supplying mainly or only nitrogen need be applied.

-The programs listed in Table 1 give flexibility in deciding on the types of fertilizer to best meet your needs.
-Program 1 utilizes fertilizers that contain predominantly readily available nitrogen (i.e., less than 15 percent of the nitrogen is slowly available - listed as WIN on the fertilizer bag).
-Program 2 utilizers that contain predominantly slowly available nitrogen (i.e., more than 15 percent of the nitrogen is slowly available or WIN).
+The programs listed in Table 1 give flexibility in deciding the types of fertilizer to best meet your needs.
+Program 1 utilizes fertilizers that contain predominately readily available nitrogen (i.e., less than 15 percent of the nitrogen is slowly available - listed as WIN on the fertilizer bag).
+Program 2 utilizes fertilizers that contain predominately slowly available nitrogen (i.e., more than 15 percent of the nitrogen is slowly available nitrogen (i.e., more than 15 percent of the nitrogen is slowly available nitrogen (i.e., more than 15 percent of the nitrogen is slowly available or WIN).